Get to know Manitoba's southwestern corner with this exciting road trip centred on Turtle Mountain Provincial Park.

 Fun in the sun at Lake Metigoshe

-Welcome to Lake Metigoshe, a quaint lake community that straddles the US border has been steadily gaining a reputation as a summer retreat for prairie folk who need an escape.
+Welcome to Lake Metigoshe, a quaint lake community straddling the US border, that has been steadily gaining a reputation as a summer retreat for prairie folk who need an escape.

 Turtle Mountain Resort

 A great home base for exploring Lake Metigoshe is Turtle Mountain Resort, a small cluster of road-side cabins that is the heart of the community.
 The resort's five rustic cabins range in size and number of bedrooms, but all are ultra cozy and decked out in decor and artwork to complement the unexpected wilderness setting.

 The main public beach on Lake Metigoshe is a hop and skip down the road from Turtle Mountain Resort, where kids keep entertained on a floating dock, play structure and kayak and canoe rentals.
 There's a second public beach around the bend - requiring you to drive and 'ooh and aah' over lakefront mansions along the way.